Ioan Baba

 Ioan Baba ([iˈo̯am ˈbaba]; November 25, 1951) is an ethnic Romanian Serbian poet, journalist, publicist, and translator.

 In 2003, he became vice president of the Societății Române de Etnografie și Folclor in Voivodina.

+He has published 44 books of poetry and non-fiction, and 18 translations.
+He was an editor at Novi Sad Radio Station.
+He has worked at Radio Television of Vojvodina.